 Once you're found guilty of a crime, a judge will inform you that you have 60 days to file an appeal.
-If you don't file an appeal within that time frame, then you will lose the ability to file an appeal.
+If you file an appeal within that time frame, then you will retain the ability to file an appeal.

-Once you file the appeal notice, you will be appointed counsel if you cannot afford an attorney yourself.
-It is important to talk to your trial lawyer about whether or not they feel that you have an appealable issue.
+Once you file the appeal notice, you will be appointed counsel if you need help to afford an attorney yourself.
+It is crucial to consult your trial lawyer about their opinion on whether you have an appealable issue.
+Their expertise and understanding of your case will provide you with a sense of reassurance.

-One of the main grounds for appeal is damaging and prejudicial evidence at trial that never should have been let in by the judge.
+One of the main grounds for appeal is damaging and prejudicial evidence at trial that the judge never should have allowed.
 Other grounds for appeal include jurors doing things that they are not supposed to do and judges giving jury instructions that they are not supposed to.

-There's a whole host of different angles that could be used in order to begin the appeals process in Los Angeles or any other county in California.
+There are a whole host of different angles that could be used to begin the appeals process in Los Angeles or any other county in California.

-Are There Differences Between Misdemeanor and Felony Appeals Processes In California?
+Are There Differences Between Misdemeanor and Felony Appeals?

 Someone who has been convicted of a felony will generally have more rights to an appeal than someone who has been convicted of a misdemeanor.